On the Ehrhart Theory of Generalized Symmetric Edge Polytopes

 In this article, we use combinatorial and Gr\"obner basis techniques to extend additional known properties of SEPs to generalized SEPs.
 Along the way, we show that generalized SEPs are not always $\gamma$-nonnegative by providing an infinite class of explicit examples (Theorem~\ref{thm: not nonnegative}).
-These examples are ``nearly'' $\gamma$-nonnegative in the sense that there are two particular elements from the matroid which, when deleted, results in SEPs for graphs that are $\gamma$-nonnegative.
+These examples are ``nearly'' $\gamma$-nonnegative in the sense that there are two particular elements of the matroid which, when deleted, result in SEPs for graphs that are $\gamma$-nonnegative.
 We present and prove a formula for their $h^*$-polynomials (Theorem~\ref{thm: h star of gamma}), deduce the normalized volumes of these SEPs (Corollary~\ref{cor: normalized volume}), and compute their $\gamma$-polynomials (Theorem~\ref{thm: gamma vec}).
 This provides further evidence that Ohsugi and Tsuchiya's conjecture holds in the ordinary case.

 A brief structure of the article is as follows.
 In Section~\ref{sec: background} we discuss the necessary background for matroids and the relationships among Ehrhart theory, triangulations of polytopes, and toric ideals.
 Section~\ref{sec: extensions} discusses how various important results for ordinary SEPs extend to generalized SEPs.
 In Section~\ref{sec: counterexample} we present explicit examples of generalized SEPs whose $h^*$-polynomials are not $\gamma$-nonnegative (Theorem~\ref{thm: not nonnegative}) and examine the consequences of making minor variations to them.
 We also state two of the main results of this article: Theorem~\ref{thm: h star of gamma} and Theorem~\ref{thm: gamma vec}.
 In Section~\ref{sec: proof} we both prepare for and present the full proof of Theorem~\ref{thm: h star of gamma}, which follows a combinatorial argument.
 Finally, in Section~\ref{sec: proof2}, we use a generating function argument to prove Theorem~\ref{thm: gamma vec}.